 Witte Leeuw, or ‘White Lion’, sailed as a merchant vessel between Patria and the Indies for the Dutch East India Company (VOC).
 She was part of the fleet of Atjeh (Atjehse vloot), other ships of this fleet being Zwarte Leeuw, Rode Leeuw, and Groene Leeuw.
 The destination of this fleet was Atjeh, which gave the fleet its name.
 Witte Leeuw was lost on June 13, 1613, on her way back to Holland from the east.
 Her cargo contained valuable spices and porcelain.
 She was drawn into a fight with Portuguese carracks near St. Helena, and burned.
 Part of the remaining crew sailed back to Holland on board Vlissingen and Bantam.
 Witte Leeuw is presently the only known Dutch shipwreck in St. Helena.

-In 1998 the post office of St. Helena designed stamp to honor the rich maritime heritage of the island.
+In 1998 the post office of St. Helena designed stamp to honour the rich maritime heritage of the island.
 Stamps were designed depicting different types of ships.
-One of these was a painting of the Dutch Ship Witte Leeuw.
+One of these was a painting of the Dutch ship Witte Leeuw.